 When it comes to round eyes, Freedman says the key is to apply the most vivid part of the makeup on the top lash line and on the outer corners.
 “You want to keep the bottom lash line very minimal,” he advises.
 He suggests drawing a soft, smudged taupe line on your lower lash line using a product that’s lighter than the color on your top lid.
 “I use just a touch of mascara to finish the look,” he says.

 “Round eyes tend to read cute,” Freedman says.
 “If you want a sexier feel, play up your eyes [by applying a darker shadow] upward and out.”

 “When I work with an actress with hooded eyes, I tend to take the lid out of the equation,” Freedman explains.
-He uses a smoky taupe eyeshadow (like Urban Decay's Eye Shadow, $19, in Pistol) along the lash line, over the lid, and up into the crease, skipping any lighter shadow.
+He uses a smoky taupe eye shadow (like Urban Decay Eye Shadow in Pistol, $19) along the lash line, over the lid, and up into the crease, skipping any lighter shadow.
 Use this technique if you have uneven lids as well.
-“A light lid will just highlight your lids and make them look more uneven.”
+“A light lid will just highlight your lids and make them look more uneven,” he says.

-To create more dimension and bring out the shape of hooded lids, Freedman uses a deeper shadow (try Make Up For Ever’s Eye Shadow ($21) in Espresso) along the lash line and blends it into the taupe color.
+To create more dimension and bring out the shape of hooded lids, Freedman uses a deeper shadow (try Make Up For Ever Eye Shadow in Espresso, $21) along the lash line and blends it into the taupe color.
 “This recesses everything, instead of highlighting the hooded lid or monolid,” he says.

 Like the technique he uses for round eyes, Freedman suggests keeping the darker shadows on the top lash line.
 “Dark, smoky eyes can bring out the droop even more,” he says.
 “You want lift—so lots of lashes on top, minimal on the bottom.”